Kugruk River: Tributaries

-Henry Creek is tributary to the Kugruk River from the west.
+Henry Creek is a tributary to the Kugruk River from the west.
 It heads in the high divide south of Kugruk Mountain, and flows eastward in a deep canyon cut in the upland and across the strike of the schist and limestone bed rock.

 The Kugruk River forks about 35 mi from its mouth, the branches being of about equal size.
 The eastern fork is called Taylor Creek, while the western retains the name Kugruk River.
 Taylor Creek rises to the southeast of Midnight Mountain, and flows west to its junction with the Kugruk River.
 It occupies a valley about 800 ft deep, cut in the plateau on which Midnight Mountain stands.
 The bed rock at the mouth of Taylor Creek is a dark schist similar to that of Midnight Mountain, while immediately south of that mountain, at a point about f> miles from the mouth of Taylor Creek, there are exposures of very much altered limestone.
 The creek probably cuts across the strike of a series of beds of schist and limestone.

 Macklin Creek is a tributary of the Kugruk River from the east side, about 6 mi above the mouth of Taylor Creek.
 It heads near the base of Midnight Mountain and flows westward about 6 mi to its junction with the Kugruk River.
 For several miles Macklin Creek flows parallel to Schlitz Creek, tributary to the Serpentine River, and a low pass between the two creeks suggests an old waterway.
 The creek occupies a rather broad valley cut in the upland.
 The bed rock, where it has been seen, consists of dark feldspathic, graphitic mica-schist, similar to that of Midnight Mountain.